kev2600/FIDO2-Token-Management-fido2-tools-Working-Methods-and-Troubleshooting-on-Linux/README.md

 # Complete FIDO2 Hardware Token Management on Linux (2025 Edition)
+Tested on Fedora, Nobara
-Tested on Fedora, Nobara, Arch, Ubuntu, Debian with YubiKey, Nitrokey 3, SoloKeys 2, Google Titan, Feitian, OnlyKey, etc.
+This need to be tested on the followin distro to validate the commands: Arch, Ubuntu, Debian with YubiKey, Nitrokey 3, SoloKeys 2, Google Titan, Feitian, OnlyKey, etc.

 ### Critical Warnings Up Front
 - `fido2-token -D` (single credential delete) is **almost always broken** for resident/discoverable credentials → use factory reset or vendor tool instead.